Disappearance of Henry Borynski: Background

 Henry Borynski was born in a small village outside Kraków to humble origins.
 He won a scholarship to the grammar school at Oswiecim.
-He received a degree in theology from the University of Kraków.
+He worked as a teacher at a technical school in Lodz.

-Borynski was ordained as a Catholic priest in 1938.
+Borynski received a degree in theology from the University of Kraków, and was ordained as a Catholic priest in 1938.
 He escaped from German-occupied Poland in 1940.
-He became chaplain and teacher of religion at the Polish Grammar School in Diddington.
+He became chaplain and teacher of religion at the Polish Grammar School in Diddington, Cambridgeshire.

 Borynski was appointed chaplain to the Polish community of Bradford in Yorkshire from October 1952.
 With around 1,500 Polish refugees from Communism in Bradford, it was the largest Polish emigre community in the North of England.
 Borynski was known for the anti-communist nature of his sermons.
 By all accounts, Borynski was well-liked and respected by all those he came into contact with.

 Borynski replaced Canon Boleslaw Martynellis as priest to the Bradford Polish community.
 Martynellis claimed to have retired from his post for health reasons.
 Martynellis had actually been removed from his post following complaints that he kept a mistress that he described as his "niece".
 Martynellis entered into semi-retirement, but remained in Bradford and continued to perform Mass for the small local Lithuanian community.

 Borynski was one of several Yorkshire-based Polish chaplains who led protests in October 1952 against the activities of Soviet agents in the Bradford area.
 It was rumoured that officials from the Soviet Embassy in London had visited refugees' homes after dark, pressuring them to return to Eastern Europe.
 Refugees had also received letters pressuring them to return to their own countries.